rytrix/firefox-userjs/README.md

 This a repository that is setup to combine arkenfox and betterfox configs using override files and a config file

 # config.py
-This file specifies what files are included in the final user.js and what links arkenfox and betterfox are pulled from
+This file specifies what links arkenfox and betterfox are pulled from and what files are included in the final user.js

 # setup.py
 Grabs github releases of arkenfox and betterfox if they are not present, then combines each specified file from the config.jsonc file into a user.js file

-# install user.js
+# Install user.js
 Download Mozilla Firefox
 1. Open Firefox.
 In the URL bar, type about:profiles and press Enter.
 2. For the profile you want to use (or use default), click Open Folder in the Root Directory section.